Viki-coding/Biology-Quiz/README.md

 The content text for Dungarvan Health Clinic is fictious and is written by Viki Mulhall.
 The icons in the footer were taken from Font Awesome.

 **MEDIA**
-The photos used on the all 3 pages were from Pixabay and are AI generated.
+The text image used on the results page was created by me, Viki Mulhall in canva.

 ### Legal & Ethical Compliance
 This project is for educational purposes only.